ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

-With DataLoader now always pass down the options and the batch scheduled and we will inject you the new unified cache.
-If you do not pass down the options object then we will just use a cache per DataLoader.
+With DataLoader now, always pass down the options and the batch scheduler so the DI can inject the new unified cache.
+If you do not pass down the options object, the DataLoader will use a cache per instance like before.

-The DataLoader caches with Hot Chocolate 12 are also now pooled meaning that the cache object is cleaned, preserved and reused which will safe you memory.
-Further we have now introduced `DataLoaderDiagnosticEventListener` which allows you to monitor DataLoader execution.
+The DataLoader caches with Hot Chocolate 12 are also pooled, meaning that the cache object is cleaned, preserved, and reused, which will save memory.
+Further, we have now introduced `DataLoaderDiagnosticEventListener`, which allows you to monitor DataLoader execution.

-All diagnostic listener cannot be registered with the schema.
+All diagnostic listeners cannot be registered with the schema.

 ```csharp
 services.AddGraphQLServer()